pagopa/io-app/patches/patches.md

 Created on **12/08/2020**

 #### Reason:

 - Use TouchableHighlight instead of TouchableNativeFeedback on Android sdk < 19 to avoid crash.

 ### react-native-push-notification+7.3.1

 Created on **10/05/2021**

 #### Reason:

 - Add backwards compatibility to the legacy GCM format (this patch will be removed in a next version) for Android notification.

+### react-native-maps+0.28.0

+Created on **27/05/2021**

+#### Reason:

+- NativeEvent for the onPress handler on a map is missing attributes used to distinguish what user is pressing (eg. " marker-press")